Fitting Guide - Lingerie & Swimwear

 Following bilateral breast surgery, women often wear a bra band size that is far too small, thinking that having it very tight will help it stay in place even without breast tissue.
 But if the band size is too small, the shoulder straps will also be too small, the cups will be in the wrong position on the body, and the bra will “ride up.”

 The importance of a good fit can’t be stressed enough; you probably know that many women wear the wrong size bra and that every clothing brand fits slightly differently.

 If you are considering purchasing a new mastectomy bra or swimsuit we would recommend that you visit a certified fit specialist to ensure you get the best fit possible.
 Amoena retailers have mastectomy fitters with the training and experience to help you avoid discomfort.
 We encourage you to rely on their fitting services – think of it as having your own personal wardrobe consultant.

 Remember, your bra size can change due to age, diet or exercise, so it is important to have your fit checked regularly.

-To determine your bra size, follow the instructions shown below:
+To determine your bra/swimsuit size or briefs, follow the instructions and chart shown above and below.